 We are using existing and ongoing data collection efforts to better profile TechnoServe’s farmer-clients and understand how their profiles relate to their agronomy practices.
 We are also using historic data to better learn what works and what does not for TechnoServe's clients.

 (i) better alignment of research and implementation activities;

-(ii) improved research design and sampling;
+(ii) improved research design and sampling capabilities;

-(iv) trained TechnoServe’s M&E teams on using Stata, Survey CTO and research methods; and
+(iv) training TechnoServe’s M&E teams to use Python, Stata, SurveyCTO and research methods;

-(iii) together with TechnoServe, testing new approaches to ensure that research and data increasingly feeds-in to operations.
+Future efforts will focus on testing new approaches together with TechnoServe to ensure that research and data increasingly feed in to operations.